 More than 120 organisations, including major food and drink brands, manufacturers, retailers and plastic reprocessors, have signed up to hit a series of targets by 2025.
 These include:

-Some types of plastic films can be recycled at carrier bag collection points at the larger stores of most major supermarkets including Tesco, Asda, Morrisons, Sainsbury’s, The Co-op and Waitrose.
+With the PP recycling scheme, some types of plastic films can be recycled at carrier bag collection points at the larger stores of most major supermarkets including Tesco, Asda, Morrisons, Sainsbury’s, The Co-op and Waitrose.
 See below for a list of recyclable plastic packaging.

-Some councils are beginning to collect carrier bags as part of household recycling schemes; however, this is not a wide-spread service at the moment.
+Some councils are beginning to collect carrier bags as part of household recycling schemes; however, this is not a widespread service at the moment.
 Before putting them in your recycling bin, ask your local council if they are accepted in your area.

 In line with supermarkets, and to provide recyclable packaging to our customers, we launched our Ready2Recycle range in 2019.
 Ready2Recycle is a range of mono material packaging, which have all the features and pack strength you would expect from standard plastic packaging.
 BOPP and PE/PE packaging, standard in this range, is able to be recycled at supermarkets.

 The introduction of an innovative recycling system that allows customers to recycle Polypropylene (PP) film found in several household plastic products, in selected Sainsbury’s stores.
-The launch of this new recycling system comes as part of Sainsbury’s commitment to increase recycling in its own operations and to make recycling easier for its customers, by offering more facilities do so in its stores.
+The launch of this new recycling system comes as part of Sainsbury’s commitment to increase recycling in its own operations and to make recycling easier for its customers, by offering more facilities to do so in its stores.
 Last year, the retailer also pledged to halve its use of plastic packaging by 2025 and become net zero in its operations by 2040.

 Law Print are pleased to be able to support this with our Ready2Recycle packaging.
 Below are some of the brands we have worked with, whose PE/PE packaging can be recycled as part of the current “return to store” scheme.
 Watch this space for our BOPP woven bags when the Sainsbury’s new PP recycling scheme is hopefully rolled out across the UK soon – another big step in the right direction!